 Report on Other Legal and Regulatory Requirements

-i.
-We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;

-iii.
-The Balance Sheet Statement of Profit and Loss including Other ComprehensiveIncome the Statement of Changes in Equity and the Statement of Cash Flows dealt with bythis Report are in agreement with the books of account.
+c) The Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome the Statement of Changes in Equity and the Statement of Cash Flows dealt with bythis Report are in agreement with the books of account;

-vi.
-With respect to the adequacy of the internal financial controls over financialreporting of the company and the operating effectiveness of such controls refer to ourreport in Annexure B and
+f) With respect to the adequacy of the internal financial controls over financialreporting of the company and the operating effectiveness of such controls refer to ourreport in Annexure B;

-a.
-The Company has disclosed the impact of pending litigations on its financialposition in its financial statements.
+i) The Company has disclosed the impact of pending litigations on its financialposition in its financial statements (Refer note no.40).

-b.
-The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.
+ii) The Company did not have any long term contracts including derivative contracts forwhich there were any material foreseeable losses.

 ANNEXURE A FORMING PART OF THE INDEPENDENT AUDITORS' REPORT

-(ii) As per the information and explanations given to us the inventories have beenphysically verified during the year by the management.
-In our opinion the frequency ofverification is reasonable and no material discrepancies were noticed on physicalverification during the year.
+(ii) According to the information and explanations given to us the inventories havebeen physically verified during the year by the management.
+In our opinion the frequencyof verification is reasonable and no material discrepancies were noticed on physicalverification during the year.

 (iv) According to the information and explanations given to us the Company hascomplied with the provisions of section 185 and 186 of the Companies Act 2013 in respectof loans investments guarantees and security.

 (v) According to the information and explanations given to us the Company has notaccepted any deposits from the public during the year and therefore this clause is notapplicable.

 (ix) The Company has not raised moneys by way of initial public offer or further publicoffer (including debt instruments) and term loans during the year and therefore thisclause is not applicable.

-(x) During the course of our examination of the books and records of the Companycarried out in accordance with the generally accepted auditing practices in India andaccording to the information and explanations given to us and based on ourexamination of the records we have neither come across anyinstance of material fraud by the Company or any fraud on the company by the officers or employees noticed or reportedduring the year nor we have been informed of any such fraud by the Management.
+(x) According to the information and explanations given to us and based on ourexamination of the records we have neither come across any instance of material fraud bythe Company or any fraud on the company by the officers or employees noticed or reportedduring the year nor we have been informed of any such fraud by the Management.

 (xi) The managerial remuneration has been paid or provided in accordance with therequisite approvals mandated by the provisions of section 197 read with Schedule V to theCompanies Act 2013.

-(xiii) According to the information and explanations given to us all transactions withthe related parties are in compliance with sections 177 and 188 of Companies Act 2013where applicable and the details of such transactions have been disclosed in the FinancialStatements etc. as required by the applicable accounting standards.
+(xiii) According to the information and explanations given to us all transactions withthe related parties are in compliance with sections 177 and 188 of Companies Act 2013where applicable and the details of such transactions have been disclosed in the FinancialStatements as required by the applicable Indian Accounting Standards.